 Mike left the USA for Liverpool, England, possibly as early as 1908.
 Mike remarried in Liverpool to Serpoui "Madeleine" Dogramadjian and had two daughters (Sadie and Stella) and a son (Paul).
 Madeleine died in Liverpool around 1923.
 Mike sent his children to Marseille, France to be raised by his mother-in-law Berik (-----) Dogramadjian.
 Mike's whereabouts during the rest of his life are not well known, although is believed to have lived near Arles, France.
 He died around 1943 in German-occupied France at a Red Cross Hospital in Marseille.
 His daughters Sadie and Stella remained in France.
 Stella married Flory Baron and now lives in Marseille, France.
 Sadie came to Detroit in 1947 and then moved to San Francisco, California and married Robert Pashalian.
 She died in San Francisco in 1992.
 Paul returned to England and now lives in Wales.

 In the early 1920s, George, Richard, and Reuben moved from Washington to Oregon, living near Salem.
-George married around 1925 to Helen Derhousoff (a daughter of Alexander Derhousoff, a Russian immigrant to Canada).
+George married there in 1926 to Helen Derhousoff (a daughter of Alexander Derhousoff, a Russian immigrant to Canada).
 George and his family were in San Francisco by 1930 and settled in Santa Rosa, Sonoma County, California by 1945, where he lived the remainder of his life.
 (In 1971, when I first became interested in the Arslanian family history at age 14, "Uncle George" and I corresponded frequently about our family.
 I am indebted to him for getting me started on this project, sharing his memories, and putting me in touch with his other living relatives.)